EnzeXu/Naive_GitHub/README.md

 ### 4.2 Tips

 1. You cannot upload a single file exceeding 100 MB.
 Consider to exclude it using `.gitignore`.
-2. TODO list: requirements.txt and LICENSE
+2. Every time before you do the `push` operation, it is very recommended to use a `git status` command to check the status of your repo.

+3. Go ahead and be careful!

 ***

+[//]: # ( TODO list: requirements.txt and LICENSE)